rajanjha01/epoch-time-register/README.md

 Monitoring and logging

 *   Cloudwatch to monitor and log aws resources.
+*   Route 53 healthchecks to monitor the apigw.
+*   Lambda function for apigw health check.

 Alerting